yao-jz/yao-jz.github.io/_photograph/photograph-3.md

 collection: photograph
 ---

+Winter Swimming Association in Tsinghua University is mainly composed of elderly teachers and graduate students, and we often go swimming together no matter raining or snowing.

 ![win_pic1](/images/photograph/win_pic2.JPG)

 Although the pool is frozen in winter, we can break the ice, and the water temperature is about three degrees.